coolum001/coolum001.github.io-content/incomemap.md

         In ato, but not abs {801, 804, 871, 811, 2379, 814, 881, 3665, 851, 821, 861, 831}

-And the PostCodes the Bureau of Stats knows that don't appear in the Tax Office spreadsheet:
+And the PostCodes the Bureau of Stats knows, that don't appear in the Tax Office spreadsheet:

         print(' in abs, but not ato', diff2)